Sandra Brown

 Sandra Lynn Brown, née Cox (born March 12, 1948) is an American bestselling author of romantic novels and thriller suspense novels.
-Brown has also published works under the pen names of Rachel Ryan, Laura Jordan, and Erin St. Claire.
+She has also published works under the pen names Rachel Ryan, Laura Jordan, and Erin St. Claire.

 Early life and education

 Sandra Brown was born in Waco, Texas, and raised in Fort Worth.
 She majored in English at Texas Christian University (TCU) in Fort Worth, but left college in 1968 to marry.

 Career

 After her marriage, Brown worked for KLTV in Tyler as a weathercaster, then returned to the Dallas-Fort Worth metroplex area where she became a reporter for WFAA-TV's version of PM Magazine.

 Brown started her writing career in 1981 after her husband dared her to.
 Since then, she has published nearly 70 novels and had more than 50 New York Times bestsellers.
 In 2008, she was presented with an honorary doctorate of humane letters from her alma mater, TCU.

 Her novel French Silk was made into a movie, released in 1994, for television.
 Susan Lucci, Shari Belafonte, and Lee Horsley starred.
-In 2016, her novel White Hot was turned into a Hallmark Movies & Mysteries Original movie titled, Sandra Brown's White Hot.
+In 2016, her novel White Hot was turned into a Hallmark Movies & Mysteries Original movie titled Sandra Brown's White Hot.

 In 2007, she contributed to Court TV's series Murder By The Book, about the murder of Betty Gore in Wylie, Texas, on June 13, 1980.

-On September 30, 2023 Brown announced on social media the finalizing of her divorce from her husband of fifty-five years, Michael Brown.
+On September 30, 2023, Brown announced on social media the finalizing of her divorce from her husband of fifty-five years, Michael Brown.